 Is my metabolism broken?

-No. Sally has just spent too long eating too few calories, and pushed the EAT LESS MOVE MORE adage far beyond useful application.
+While there is always the possibility of some underlying hormonal problem, the most likely answer is that Sally has just spent too long eating too few calories, and pushed the EAT LESS MOVE MORE adage far beyond useful application.

 But the good news for Sally is that she is NOT broken.